natessilva/wtf-sqlite/README.md

 ## Project Overview

-This application provides user authentication and a "dials" interface where users can create and modify personal dial objects.
+This application provides user authentication and a "tasks" interface where users can create and modify a task list.
 It uses:

 - **SQLite** for data storage
 - **Templ** for HTML templating